yatesco/seafile-docs/deploy_pro/setup_with_amazon_s3.md

 memcached_options = --SERVER=localhost --POOL-MIN=10 --POOL-MAX=100
 ```

 `host` is the address and port of the S3-compatible service.
 You cannot prepend "http" or "https" to the `host` option.
 By default it'll use http connections.
-If you want to use https connection, please set `https = true` option.
+If you want to use https connection, please set `use_https = true` option.

 `path_style_request` asks Seafile to use URLs like `https://192.168.1.123:8080/bucketname/object` to access objects.
 In Amazon S3, the default URL format is in virtual host style, such as `https://bucketname.s3.amazonaws.com/object`.
 But this style relies on advanced DNS server setup.
 So most S3-compatible storage systems only implement the path style format.